Ali-Pourgheysari/LinkedIn-connection-simulator/README.md

 # LinkedIn Connection simulator
 this application is used to simulate a connection between people on LinkedIn.
-You give the application a JSON file as input that includes people registered in the LinkedIn before with their information like:
+You give the application a JSON file as input that includes people registered on LinkedIn before with their information like:
 * Id
-* name
+* Name
 * date of birth
-* univesity location
+* university location
 * field of study
 * workplace
 * specialties